 Have you made my 4-Ingredient Guacamole recipe?
 If so, you know I don't mess around with a good dip.
 This smooth and creamy edamame dip is no different (seriously, it's SO good!).

 This hummus recipe has a light green color and is easy enough to make on busy weekdays, while fancy enough to serve as part of a fancy crudité platter.
-Just serve it with veggies, in a wrap, or with pita chips and you'll be set.

 Jump to: